oracle-livelabs/apex/ai-interactive-report-lab/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

     ![Confirm the highlight rule](images/confirm-highlight-rule.png)

-3. Enter `Filter to only HIGH priority and OPEN alerts` and send the prompt.
+3. Enter: *Filter to only HIGH priority and OPEN alerts* and send the prompt.

     ![Enter the filter prompt](images/enter-high-open-filter-prompt.png)